ruggiero/galstep/README.md

-I moved on from this method to the iteractive method from Radionov, Athanassoula & Sotnikova (2009), which is both easier to implement and more precise.
+I moved on from this method to the iteractive method from Radionov, Athanassoula & Sotnikova (2009), which is both easier to implement and more precise, although it demands more computing power.
 You can find my new code under the repository 'galaxy-iter'.

 ## About